Fiona1729/Fiona1729.github.io/_tabs/about.md

 with the MSP group at the University of Strathclyde.

 ## Talks
-- *The Eilenberg-Steenrod cohomology axioms and Generalised (Co)homology Axioms* at Adams Blue Book seminar with University of Chicago
+- *The Eilenberg-Steenrod Axioms and Generalised (Co)homology Theory* at Adams Blue Book seminar with University of Chicago
 - *Topological Quantum Field Theories and Frobenius Algebras* at CU Boulder SPS Seminar
 - *Differential/Persistent Cohomology and Cohesive Topos Theory* at VERSES AI Research Summit